-- On receipt of an allegation or complaint of student misconduct, the Dean of Students should not form any immediate judgement, but should instigate a preliminary investigation. - The preliminary investigation will normally involve the Dean of Students conducting an interview with the complainant, and any other person who can provide material facts, in order to determine the next course of action. - Once the detailed nature of the allegation or complaint has been determined, the Dean of Students may attempt to resolve the issue by informal means, if possible and appropriate. - The Dean of Students may rule that the complaint does not fall within the above definitions of misconduct, in which case, it should not be the subject of further action under these rules and procedures.
+- 21. On receipt of an allegation or complaint of student misconduct, the Dean of Students should not form any immediate judgement, but should instigate a preliminary investigation. - 22.
+The preliminary investigation will normally involve the Dean of Students conducting an interview with the complainant, and any other person who can provide material facts, in order to determine the next course of action. - 23.
+Once the detailed nature of the allegation or complaint has been determined, the Dean of Students may attempt to resolve the issue by informal means, if possible and appropriate. - 24.
+The Dean of Students may rule that the complaint does not fall within the above definitions of misconduct, in which case, it should not be the subject of further action under these rules and procedures.
 However, this does not preclude further action being instigated under a different procedure where appropriate.

-VI Informal Procedure
+VI.
+Informal Procedure

-- 25 If, following the preliminary disciplinary investigation, a student is found to be guilty of, or admits, misconduct or anti social behaviour the Dean of Students may impose one or more of the following: - a.
-A warning. - A requirement upon the student to give an undertaking as to his/her future conduct within the University. - c.
-A requirement to undertake one or more specific tasks within the University as determined by the Dean of Students up to a maximum of 8 hours duration. - d.
-A fine of up to £50. - e.
-A requirement upon the student to pay for any damage to property, he/she may have caused, or to recompense the University for any loss it may have suffered arising from the students conduct. - f.
-A requirement for the matter to be referred to a Formal Discipline Panel. - 26 Sanctions (a) to (e) above can be used for less serious breaches of the disciplinary rules where referral to the formal procedure is deemed inappropriate.
-The outcome under the informal procedure will be confirmed to the student's University email address.

-27 Students who fail to undertake any imposed sanctions or who wish to request a Review against the imposition of the sanctions, as outlined above, will be referred to the second, formal phase of the disciplinary procedure and a decision at that stage will be final.
+- 25. If, following the preliminary disciplinary investigation, a student is found to be guilty of, or admits, misconduct or anti-social behaviour the Dean of Students may impose one or more of the following: - a.
+A warning. - b.
+A requirement upon the student to give an undertaking as to his/her future conduct within the University. - c.
+A requirement to undertake or participate in a form of 'restorative justice' as determined by the Dean of Students. - d.
+A requirement to undertake one or more specific tasks within the University as determined by the Dean of Students up to a maximum of 8 hours duration. - e.
+A fine of up to £50. - f.
+A requirement upon the student to pay for any damage to property, he/she may have caused, or to recompense the University for any loss it may have suffered arising from the students conduct. - g.
+A requirement for the matter to be referred to a Formal Discipline Panel. - 26.
+Sanctions (a) to (f) above can be used for less serious breaches of the disciplinary rules where referral to the formal procedure is deemed inappropriate.
+The outcome under the informal procedure will be confirmed to the student's University email address. - 27.
+Students who fail to undertake any imposed sanctions or who wish to request a Review against the imposition of the sanctions, as outlined above, will be referred to the second, formal phase of the disciplinary procedure and a decision at that stage will be final.

-VII Formal Procedure
+VII.
+Formal Procedure